apiato/apiato/README.md

 Thank you for considering contributing to the Apiato framework!
 The contribution guide can be found in the [Apiato documentation](https://apiato.io/docs/contribution-guide).

 ## Code of Conduct
-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://apiato.io/docs/contribution-guide#code-of-conduct).
+In order to ensure that the Apiato community is welcoming to all, please review and abide by the [Code of Conduct](https://apiato.io/docs/contribution-guide#code-of-conduct).

 ## Security Vulnerabilities
 If you discover a security vulnerability within Apiato,